-- Hatfield House Living rooms have aluminium windows with timber framing/facing to living room.
+- Hatfield House Windows comprise a combination of aluminium framed single glazed windows and timber framed single glazed units.
 The aluminium system is repeated on north front and continues as the framework for bright blue cladding panels set in bands beneath the windows.
 Upper level bedrooms project; whilst lower levels have set-back staircase windows to each unit.
 The top floors of uppermost maisonettes have continuous bands of glazing and blue panels; - Cullum Welch House Aluminium windows; - Crescent House Hardwood timber windows stained dark, with pivoting centrally-hung casements and some aluminium side opening lights. - 3.15 As a modernist estate the architects for this scheme embraced innovative approaches to design in the period, rejecting traditional urban forms and features.
 The complex is therefore characterised by asymmetrical compositions arising from the use of geometric forms, flat roofs, and an emphasis on horizontal lines.
 Such features are used in close conjunction with the use of modern building techniques and materials such as reinforced concrete steel frames, ribbon windows and curtain walls.
 As such, the use of aluminium casement windows clearly represents an identifiable association with the Modernist Movement, contributing to the overall significance of the Golden Lane Estate as a post-war, modern complex.

-Significance of the Heritage Asset(s)
+4.0 Significance of the Heritage Asset(s)

-As set out at Section 2.0 (paragraph 2.6) above, archaeological interest, architectural and artistic interest, and historic interest should all be assessed as a means of establishing significance.
+4.1 As set out at Section 2.0 (paragraph 2.6) above, archaeological interest, architectural and artistic interest, and historic interest should all be assessed as a means of establishing significance.
 This assessment is set out over the following paragraphs.